 Combine all of the ingredients for the marinade in a bowl.
-I used a coconut milk that contains a lot of cream…which I love.
-For the marinade, I tried to use mostly the water, with a little cream and saved the most of the cream for the cashew sauce.
+I used a coconut milk that contains a lot of cream, which I love.
+For the marinade, I tried to use only the coconut water, with a little cream, and saved most of the cream for the cashew sauce.

 Add the chicken pieces.
-Keep in mind that you want the chicken pieces to be small enough to cook through on the skewer, but big enough to stay on the skewer…if that makes any sense at all.
-Place in fridge and marinate up to three hours…20 minutes is just fine!
+Keep in mind that you want the chicken pieces to be small enough to cook through on the skewer, but big enough to stay on the skewer.
+Place in fridge and marinate up to three hours.
+Twenty minutes will do just fine!

 While the chicken is marinating, in a pot, combine the ingredients for the cashew sauce.
 Whisk and allow to to simmer…stirring often for about five minutes.
 Cover and keep on a very low temp while you are preparing the chicken.
 Keep an eye on the sauce…the cashew/peanut butters have a tendency to want to stick to the bottom…so just give it a stir now and again!